pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 -  ``output_qspec`` field expresses the ``QuantizationSpec`` used to annotate the output tensor;
 -  ``_annotated`` field indicates if this node has already been annotated by quantizer.

-Thus annotation API requires quantizer to annotate edges (input tensors) or nodes (output tensor) of the graph.
+To conclude, annotation API requires quantizer to annotate edges (input tensors) or nodes (output tensor) of the graph.
 Now, we will have a step-by-step tutorial for how to use the annotation API with different types of ``QuantizationSpec``.